Health Benefits And Uses Of

 EPA Background

-Eicosapentaenoic acid (EPA) is an omega-3 fatty acid that is also known as icosapentaenoic acid and timnodonic acid.
-Its chemical structure is 20:5(n-3), which indicates that an EPA molecule is a chain of 20 carbon atoms with 5 double bonds.
+Eicosapentaenoic acid (EPA) is an omega-3 fatty acid also known as icosapentaenoic acid and timnodonic acid.
+Its chemical structure is 20:5(n-3), indicating a chain of 20 carbon atoms with 5 double bonds.
 The first double bond is on the third carbon atom from the omega end.

 Many people take EPA fatty acid supplements to support good heart health.
 Additional uses of EPA include support for joint health, weight management, and child development.